2026 수능특강 영어독해연습 11강

 7 수렵채집에서 농업으로 변화하며 얻게 된 단점

-A successful farming community could support in ____ small region a much greater population than the foragers could have.
+A successful farming community could support in a small region ____ much greater population than the foragers could have.

 By replacing their natural home with an artificial ____ the farmers, paradoxically enough, had made themselves more defenseless to natural disasters;